It reminded me of a post I wrote back in 2004 about growing up and seeing cranes across the city skyline.

 Living is all about what we do with those setbacks, how we cope with them, and more importantly, who we turn to to help us through.

 Of course there is coming a time when the cranes will be taken away and the construction will be over.
 For those of us who follow Jesus and take his promises seriously, a time is coming when the building will be all done and we’ll have an eternity to enjoy paradise.
-I’m looking forward to resting from all the building.If you enjoyed this post please use the buttons above to share.
+I’m looking forward to resting from all the building.Do you think some of your friends would enjoy reading Under Construction?
+Please use the buttons below to share the post.
+Thanks. 🙂